Skip to main content

 Tip:

-You can upload a document directly inside the Studio agent while working on an activity.
-The agent will read the document and use it to suggest modifications and additions to your content.
+While working on an activity in Studio, you can upload a PDF directly inside the agent.
+It will read the document and use it as a reference when suggesting modifications and additions to your content.

 For example:

-This is useful for any reference material relevant to that specific activity.
+This is useful for any source material that is relevant to that specific activity, such as a product spec, a training brief, or an existing script.

-When working on an activity that sits within a programme, you can ask the agent to reference other activities in the same programme.
+When an activity sits within a programme, you can ask the Studio Agent to reference other activities in the same programme.

 For example: